These heart-shaped sunflower seed cookies are delicious and easy to make. They are light and crunchy with sunflower seeds!

 Let’s see the steps.

 I put unsalted sunflower seeds and egg white in different cups.
-Also I put the parchment paper covered baking sheet infront of me.
+Also, I put the parchment paper covered baking sheet in front of me.
 Then I mix the egg white with a fork to make it smooth.
 I remove the bubbles so when I dip the cookie dough into the egg white, it comes out pure.
-If your sunflower seeds are salty, you can learn how to remove the salt from here.
+If your sunflower seeds are salty, you can learn how to remove the salt in this post.